Foods Processed with Ultra-Smart Methods

 bologna.
 If you are rich, you can afford the best cuts of meat.
 If you are

 poor, you may still be able to afford the leftover parts that I eat.
-Nearly
+Foods in

 Sodium nitrite is an antioxidant that prevents oxidation and